Gelfand Award Nomination Information

 Phase Two Submission Deadline

-Four CDs, DVDs or USB drives, each containing a single PDF of the complete nomination packet, must be submitted on or before the first Monday in February to the Leonard Gelfand Center for Service Learning and Educational Outreach.
-Questions should be directed to Judy Hallinen.
+A single PDF of the complete nomination packet must be submitted on or before the first Monday in February to the Leonard Gelfand Center for Service Learning and Educational Outreach via email to Judy Hallinen or through a shared box folder.

 The committee will choose one person to be recommended to the provost as the year's recipient of the award.
 Upon the provost's approval, the recipient will be notified and the award will be presented at the Celebration of Education event in the spring.